Pomax/filebrowser_s3/README.md

 - `AWS_ACCESS_KEY_ID` - Your AWS access key.
 - `AWS_SECRET_ACCESS_KEY` - Your AWS secret.
 - `AWS_STORAGE_BUCKET_NAME` - The bucket name to use on your AWS account.
-- `AWS_STORAGE_ROOT` - The name of the "root directory" in your bucket for media uploads.
 - `AWS_S3_CUSTOM_DOMAIN` - Whatever custom domain you need used, such as "assets.mydomain.com".
 - `MEDIA_ROOT` - The Mezzanine filesystem root.
 When using the S3 storage class this should be set to `''`.
 - `MEDIA_URL` - The fully qualified domain URL that Mezzanine can link to.
 This includes the protocol and trailing slash, and so will typically be of the form `'https://' + AWS_S3_CUSTOM_DOMAIN + '/'`.
-- `FILEBROWSER_DIRECTORY` - The filesystem directory used by Mezzanine's `filebrowser_safe`.
-When using the S3 storage class, this should be set to `''`.
+- `FILEBROWSER_DIRECTORY` - The name of the "root directory" in your bucket for media uploads.
+Note that according to the filebrowser documentation on the Django website, this value should end in a trailing `/`